About

 I am a Ph.D. candidate in the Department of Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by Prof. Bruce Hajek.

 I graduated with B.S. degrees in Electrical Engineering and Mathematics from the American University of Sharjah, where I received the President’s cup for highest GPA.
-My research there focused on problems in control theory, communication networks, and microwave sensing.
+My research there focused on problems in control theory and communication networks.
 I also worked on the Ising model during a research internship at Aalto University, Finland.

 Outside of work, I enjoy reading, traveling and hiking.
 I particularly appreciate the US National Parks and aspire to eventually explore all 63!